koji-project/koji/docs/source/content_generator_metadata.rst

 -  start\_time: The time the build started, in seconds since the epoch.
 -  end\_time: The time the build was completed, in seconds since the epoch.
--  extra: A map of extra metadata associated with the build.
+-  extra: A map of extra metadata associated with the build, which must include one of:

+   - typeinfo: A map whose single entry is the name of the content generator type, which is a map containing type-specific information for this build.
+   - maven, win, or image: Legacy content generator type names which appear at this level instead of inside typeinfo.

 buildroots
 ----------